bhavik1st/minivue/FUTURE.md

    - Directives API
    - State management

-These features would significantly enhance MiniVue while maintaining its lightweight nature, bridging the gap between the current implementation and more feature-rich frameworks like Vue.js and Alpine.js.
+These features would significantly enhance MiVue while maintaining its lightweight nature, bridging the gap between the current implementation and more feature-rich frameworks like Vue.js and Alpine.js.